rollup/rollup-plugin-wasm/readme.md

 })
 ```

+The imports are simply [`WebAssembly.Module`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Module) objects which get instantiated by you.

 ## Sync Modules

-You can compile modules synchronously by specifying it in the config
+Small modules (< 4KB) can be compiled synchronously by specifying them in the config.

 ```js
 import { rollup } from 'rollup'